vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 })
 ```

 Adding new themes is as easy as defining a new property in the `theme.themes` object.
 A theme is a collection of colors and options that effects the overall look and feel of your application.
-You can use the **dark** property to designate the theme as being a **light** or **dark** variation.
-This makes it possible for Vuetify to implement Material Design concepts such as elevated surfaces having a lighter overlay color the higher up they are.
+You can use the **dark** property to designate the theme as being a **light** or **dark** variation.This makes it possible for Vuetify to implement Material Design concepts such as elevated surfaces having a lighter overlay color the higher up they are.
 Find out more about dark themes on the official [Material Design](https://material.io/design/color/dark-theme.html) page.

 When using Typescript, the `ThemeDefinition` type can be used to get type hints for the structure of the theme object.